DavidPisces/MIAIVoiceTrigger/README.md

 # Enable MIAI VoiceTrigger For MI6x
-### This is a module for MI 6X to enable VoiceTrigger
+### This is a Magisk module for MI 6X to enable VoiceTrigger

 #### Based on MIUI version 8.11.29